YuuSakaguchi/website/app/assets/doc/spec.md

 # Extensions

-To keep the core application as simple and as uncluttered as possible, Standard Notes allows for the installation of arbitrary extensions.
-These extensions are URL based, and anyone can build an extension.
+To keep the core application as simple and as uncluttered as possible, Standard Notes allows for the installation of 3rd party extensions.

 Extensions are simple yet extremely powerful.
 Extensions allow for things like:
-- 3rd party data sync
+- 3rd party data sync, like Dropbox or Google Drive
 - Revision control
+- Custom editors, like Markdown or Latex
 - Publishing your notes to your blog

-For example, you may want your notes and tags to be synced to your Dropbox for added redundancy and peace of mind.
-Extensions make this really easy.

 For a list of available extensions, see [extensions](/extensions).